eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/step3.md

 Before you can start, you need to install and start the Kubernetes cluster.
 In this environment we have already taken care of that for you.
+The lab is running in a Kubernetes cluster and you have access to your own namespace in the same cluster.

 Check that you have a Kubernetes cluster running: